Skip to main content

 The U.S. stock market is regulated by the Securities and Exchange Commission (SEC), which enforces rules to protect investors and maintain fair markets.

-What’s the difference between primary and secondary markets?
+What are the differences between primary and secondary markets?

 In the primary market, companies issue new shares through IPOs to raise capital.
 In the secondary market, investors trade these shares among themselves.